lbl-srg/obc/specification/source/draftTaggingConcept.rst

 Interface Types

 The idea is to have most of the obvious tags built in within the interface.
-For example, the temperature is always analog and its unit/displayUnit are fixed, so that should be a part of the interface block by default, but one should be able to parse the block and get the information if need be [for documentation])
+For example, the temperature is always analog and its unit/displayUnit are fixed, so that should be a part of the interface block by default, but one should be able to parse the block and get the information if need be [for documentation]).

 Interfaces are customized to have predefined units and types (e.g. type Temperature).
 We might be able to limit the interface selection to only those listed below, redefine real to Analog, boolean to Digital, and replace integer with enumerated types. [mg Remove any unused interfaces, not sure about integer, once we've covered all sequences)